Women and the State Pension

 State Pension age

 The State Pension age is no longer 60 for women.
-It's changing to 65 for women between 2010 and 2018 and is then increasing in stages, alongside men, until it has reached 68.
+It changed to 65 for women between 2010 and 2018 and is now increasing in stages, alongside men, until it has reached 68.
 It's important to check when you are due to reach your State Pension age as this may change in the future.

 Click here to find out more information visit our ‘know your State Pension age’ section.

 New State Pension

 If you enter the National Insurance system on or after 6 April 2016 you currently need 35 years' worth of contributions in order to get the maximum pension.
 For everyone else, transitional rules apply.
 Some people may not have the required amount of National Insurance contributions or credits due to taking career breaks and/or taking care of dependants.
 It's therefore important to check how much State Pension you are eligible to receive.

 Paying voluntary national insurance contributions

-If you find that your National Insurance history is not enough to give you a full State Pension, you may be able to pay voluntary contributions to increase your entitlement.
+If you find that your National Insurance contribution history is not enough to give you a full State Pension, you may be able to pay voluntary contributions to increase your entitlement.

 Click here for more information on our voluntary NI contributions section.

 State Pension reform